Get cervical cancers screenings regularly

 Women’s Way covers payment for program-enrolled women ages 40 through 64 for:

-- Pap test every three years or every five years with combination of Pap test and HPV testing for women who want to lengthen the screening interval.
+- Pap test every three years, or every five years with a combination of Pap test and HPV testing, or every five years for HPV testing alone for women who want to lengthen the screening interval.

-- Annual Pap tests for high-risk populations which include women with exposure in utero to diethylstilbestrol or those who have HIV or weakened immune system who require more frequent screening.
+- Annual Pap tests for high-risk populations, which include women with exposure in utero to diethylstilbestrol or those who have HIV or weakened immune systems who require more frequent screening.

 - Pap tests for women with total hysterectomies with removal of the cervix due to cervical intraepithelial neoplasia (CIN) 2 or 3 or cervical cancer.

-- Repeat Pap tests needed for follow-up of an abnormal Pap test.
+- Repeat Pap tests are needed for follow-up of an abnormal Pap test.

 - Cervical diagnostic services such as colposcopies and biopsies.